GitauHarrison/notes/twilio_verify_2fa.md

 ![Enable 2fa form](images/twilio_verify/enable_2fa_form.png)

-To improve usability of the phonenumber form, considering that the users might be from different regions around the globe where different phone number formats are used, we will use the [`intl-tel-input`](https://github.com/jackocnr/intl-tel-input) JavaScript library.
+To improve usability of the phone number form, considering that the users might be from different regions around the globe where different phone number formats are used, we will use the [`intl-tel-input`](https://github.com/jackocnr/intl-tel-input) JavaScript library.

-`base.html: Add Javascript code for phone number input`
+`base.html: Add Javascript code to handle international numbers`

 ```html
 <!--Add intl tel input package CSS-->